-This dark chocolate panna cotta is a delicious, creamy, pudding like dessert, topped with whipped cream, it’s a match made in heaven!
+This dark chocolate panna cotta recipe is a delicious, creamy, pudding like dessert with a deep chocolate flavor brought by the addition of bittersweet chocolate, topped with whipped cream it’s a match made in heaven!

 Panna cotta is a very easy dessert to make, it doesn’t need a lot of prep, just some time and patience until it is well set and you can finally enjoy it.
-It takes at least 2 hours for the panna cotta to set and specially as this one is made of chocolate, it is best made a day ahead so all the flavors can melt together and the chocolate has lost its somewhat rough edge.
+It takes at least 2 hours for the panna cotta to set and specially as this chocolate panna cotta is made of bittersweet chocolate, it is best made a day ahead so all the flavors can melt together and the chocolate has lost its somewhat rough edge.

 You can make your panna cotta only with cream if you want but it’s much too rich for me, this is why I make it with half milk/half cream.

-I find that the 50/50 ratio milk/heavy cream is ideal for the texture of this Panna Cotta.
+I find that the 50/50 ratio milk/heavy cream is ideal for the texture of panna cotta.
 You may balance it the way you like best, add a little more milk, a little less heavy cream but I do not recommend skipping the addition of heavy cream, I tried once to make a Panna Cotta only with milk and it was terribly bland and had no texture at all.

 Tip: To pour equal quantities in all the glasses, I count the seconds while I pour, this was a one, two, three pouring, count at your own rhythm, best tip I was ever given!

 The ingredients given for this recipe make for 6 glasses containing about 1/2 cup of panna cotta.

 Please browse my "Sweet" category for more sweet treats.